It would be worthwhile to take a closer look at Chembio Diagnostics Inc. (CEMI)

-Chembio Diagnostics Inc. (NASDAQ:CEMI) marked $0.64 per share on Thursday, up from a previous closing price of $0.61.
-While Chembio Diagnostics Inc. has overperformed by 5.66%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, CEMI fell by -76.30%, with highs and lows ranging from $2.94 to $0.42, whereas the simple moving average fell by -32.98% in the last 200 days.
+In Friday’s session, Chembio Diagnostics Inc. (NASDAQ:CEMI) marked $0.65 per share, up from $0.64 in the previous session.
+While Chembio Diagnostics Inc. has overperformed by 1.56%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, CEMI fell by -75.84%, with highs and lows ranging from $2.94 to $0.42, whereas the simple moving average fell by -31.44% in the last 200 days.

 3 Tiny Stocks Primed to Explode